Estes Park & Big Thompson River Fishing Report

 Colorado River:

-Hot Flies: Squirmy Worms, Baetis nymphs, Blue Poison Tungs, Sparklewing Rs2, Copper Ribbed Rs2 and Juju Baetis are all good options.
+Hot Flies: Squirmy Worms, Mini Leeches, Baetis nymphs, Blue Poison Tungs, Sparklewing Rs2, Copper Ribbed Rs2 and Juju Baetis are all good options.

 Big Thompson below Drake:

-Hot Flies: BWO, Mole Fly, Bling Midge, Sparklewing Rs2, Copper Ribbed Rs2 and Hares Ears all being good choices.
+Hot Flies: BWO, Mini Leeches, Pheasant Tail w/CDC, No Mercy Midge, Bling Midge, Sparklewing Rs2, Copper Ribbed Rs2 and Hares Ears all being good choices.

 Check Flow